codybuell/dotfiles/README.md

    - solution for vim?
    - just deal with it?
 - after linux config and logging out you are prompted to create a new account on centos7...
+- on linux installs, ~/.msmtprc tls path needs to be changed:  /etc/ssl/certs/ca-bundle.crt

 References
 ----------